suhaboncukcu/medistan/README.md

 * All pages have their endpoints reachable by search engines as google.
 * A web-conference, video-chat option is possible

+## Basic User Journey
+ A user comes to website, understands the potential of the website.
+Searches through the website with omnisearch, clicks one of the relevant results.
+Goes to the page and sees the Doctor's, Clinic's, etc. message.
+Gets the trust / can-do etc. feeling from the page and checks the prices.
+Starts end to end chat if it is enabled. (contact information is not visible in messages).
+Pays the price if everything is ok.
+Post purchase process begins.
+(All moves are tracked)

 ## Possible tech stacks to use